MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 2. How many ECTS points they obtain.

 **Note:** You can increase the number of study hours by completing the _for extra credit_ activities identified in the self-study exercises.
 This is the _extended course_.

-## Student portfolios
-Students following the _extended course_ will develop a portfolio of open science-related material that will be publicly available.

 ## Reuse and remixing
 You are welcome to reuse or remix the material in this repository under the terms of the license(s) applied to that material.